Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: Introduction.

-{\it Introduction.} Magnetoelectric multiferroic materials in which magnetic and electric polarisation order can coexist continue to attract much interest, due to both scientific as well as technological importance \cite{Khomskii, Wang, lottermoser}.
-Although there is a number of materials that exhibit both ferroelectricity and magnetism, the coupling between the two order parameters is not necessarily strong.
+Magnetoelectric multiferroic materials continue to attract much interest, due to both scientific as well as technological importance \cite{Khomskii, Wang, lottermoser}.
 Typically the ferroelectric transition temperature is much higher than the magnetic one and a coupling between the two order parameters is weak.
-Representative examples of this behavior are the transition metal perovskites BiFeO$_3$, BiMnO$_3$, belonging to type I class of multiferroics (more details on the classification \cite{Khomskii, cheong, eerenstein, Ramesh, ederer}).
+Representative examples are the transition metal perovskites BiFeO$_3$, BiMnO$_3$, belonging to type I class of multiferroics (more details on the classification \cite{Khomskii, cheong, eerenstein, Ramesh, ederer}).
 When the two ordering temperatures are close or even coincide, such as in TbMnO$_3$ \cite{kimura} or TbMn$_2$O$_5$ \cite{hur} strong multiferroic behavior is expected.
 From the symmetry point of view, the necessity to break both inversion and time-reversal symmetries suggests different possible mechanisms which have been actually realised.
-In type II multiferroics, where magnetism drives the onset of the ferroelectric order parameter, this is possible either due to the presence of spin-orbit coupling and magnetic frustration e.g. in Ni$_3$V$_2$O$_6$ \cite{lawes, mostovoy, katsura}, or exchange striction e.g. in TbMnO$_3$ and Ca$_3$CoMnO$_6$ \cite{sergienko, Wu} or "phase dislocated" spin density waves e.g. in YMn$_2$O$_5$ \cite{chapon, betouras}.
+In type II multiferroics, magnetism drives the onset of the ferroelectric order parameter, either due to the presence of spin-orbit coupling (SOC) and magnetic frustration e.g. in Ni$_3$V$_2$O$_6$ \cite{lawes, mostovoy, katsura}, or exchange striction e.g. in TbMnO$_3$ and Ca$_3$CoMnO$_6$ \cite{sergienko, Wu} or "phase dislocated" spin density waves e.g. in YMn$_2$O$_5$ \cite{chapon, betouras}.

-Presently as well, the role of surfaces and interfaces in the properties of materials is the focus of systematic studies \cite{Panagopoulos1, Gerhard, Maruyama, Zutic}.
-In technological applications there are important prospects and the theoretical understanding is developing.
-The experimental techniques have been advanced such that novel phenomena can be detected as a result of the higher precision and sophisticated methods.
-Recently developed precise experimental techniques have led to the detection of new properties, by distinguishing surface from bulk phenomena or going to the atomic scale, e.g. Ref.(\onlinecite{UO2, Sonntag}).
+Currently the role of surfaces and interfaces in the properties of materials is the focus of systematic studies \cite{Panagopoulos1, Gerhard, Maruyama, Zutic, Hu}.
+In technological applications there are important prospects and the theoretical understanding is developing \cite{Hellman, Sander}.
+Experimental techniques have been advanced such that novel phenomena can be detected as a result of the higher precision and resolution.
+Recent advancements led to the detection of new properties, by distinguishing surface from bulk phenomena or going to the atomic scale \cite{UO2, Sonntag}.